Facebook

 It is Mold!
 What do I do?

-If you see anything like the above, throw your scoby and entire batch out.
+If you see anything like the above, throw out your scoby and entire batch.
 Sanitize all of the instruments you use to make kombucha.
 Time to get another scoby set and start over.
-Heartbreaking, I know ????
+Heartbreaking, I know.

 It is important to throw out moldy, contaminated kombucha products.
 This type of mold is typically what we find on decaying bread or fruits.
 When mold is introduced to fermented tea, the kombucha will be dangerous to consume.